chaintope/tapyrus-signer/doc/setup.md

 The value is 32bytes data of private key on secp256k1 curve.

 **Local signature**
-Local Signature is a signature, which is produced in each signer node at 4.2 Signature Issuing Protocol in [the paper](https://doi.org/10.1007/3-540-47719-5_33).
+Local signature is a signature, which is produced in each signer node at 4.2 Signature Issuing Protocol in [the paper](https://doi.org/10.1007/3-540-47719-5_33).
 By collecting Local signatures can generate a final signature, which can be verified by Aggregate public key, with calculating Lagrange interpolation.

 ## Generate Aggregate public key and Node secret share for Tapyrus Signer Network